pratik2709/RayCasting-Engine/ideas.md

 -- enemy sprite movement in the raycasting world
 -- select a number in the matrix and instatiate the enemy on the map -- more ghosts chasing player than pacman ?
--- need to render sprites fully
+-- need to render sprites fully - D